HSH-11/HSH-11.github.io/_pages/about.md

 {: .note }
 Even the most experienced developers don't know everything

-Over the years, my curiosity only deepened.
-I became a coder, learning languages like Python, JavaScript, and C++, and fell in love with the sheer power of programming.
-For me, coding isn’t just a skill; it’s a language for bringing ideas to life.
-The thrill of debugging, the satisfaction of building something from scratch, and the endless potential of code keep me motivated every day.
-Coding lets me shape my vision into reality, one line at a time.

 > Curiosity fuels my code, Linux keeps me grounded, and every bug is just a puzzle waiting to be solved.